fscorrupt/awesome-stars/README.md

 - [christt105/jellytags](https://github.com/christt105/jellytags) - Website to batch edit tags in Jellyfin
 - [fluxerapp/fluxer](https://github.com/fluxerapp/fluxer) - A free and open source instant messaging and VoIP platform built for friends, groups, and communities.
 Self-hosting and more activity in this repository is coming very soon!
 See the README.
 - [Framerrr/Framerr](https://github.com/Framerrr/Framerr) - Self-hosted homelab dashboard.
 Drag-and-drop widgets, easy integration with Plex/Sonarr/Radarr and more, dashboard templates, mobile support.
 Multi-user support with easy widget sharing.
-- [koala73/worldmonitor](https://github.com/koala73/worldmonitor) - Real-time global intelligence dashboard — AI-powered news aggregation, geopolitical monitoring, and infrastructure tracking in a unified situational awareness interface
+- [koala73/worldmonitor](https://github.com/koala73/worldmonitor) - Real-time global intelligence dashboard.
+AI-powered news aggregation, geopolitical monitoring, and infrastructure tracking in a unified situational awareness interface
 - [xyzeva/k-id-age-verifier](https://github.com/xyzeva/k-id-age-verifier) - automatically verify your age on discord, twitch, kick, quora and more (k-id)
 - [ObsidianIRC/ObsidianIRC](https://github.com/ObsidianIRC/ObsidianIRC) - Modern IRC Client for the web, desktop and mobile.
 - [ada-bee/jellyfin-iina](https://github.com/ada-bee/jellyfin-iina) - IINA plugin for browsing and watching content from your Jellyfin server.